bromscandium/bromscandium/README.md

 - **Computer Science student** @ Technical University of Košice (TUKE)
 - **IT Specialist** @ Promote Ukraine | NGO & social impact projects
 - Passionate about **web technologies**, **frontend development**, and building meaningful products.
+- Currently works as freelancer, but I do not mind about any good offer

 ---